-Using the modified screening method, screening profiles and benchmark scores have been developed for 28 substances as summarised in Table 1.
-The table furthermore includes screening profiles for some of the main halogenated flame retardants (more profiles shown in Appendix 1).
+Using the modified screening method, screening profiles and overall hazard scores have been developed for 28 substances as summarised in Table 1.
+In the case where no modifications are suggested and where there are differences between the GreenScreen[®] hazard criteria and the criteria in the US EPA DfE programme, the criteria from the Dfe programme have been used.
+The table furthermore includes screening profiles for some of the main halogenated flame retardants (more US EPA profiles shown in Appendix 1).
 Please note that the brominated flame retardants are typically used together with antimony trioxide, which has a harmonised classification as carcinogenic.